NRCHKB/NRCHKB.github.io/content/wiki/introduction/quick-start.md

 ### Service Node

-Service Node mostly represents Service which will appear in Apple Home App.
+Service Node mostly represents Service which will appear in Apple Home.app.
 It is our main building block for creating interaction between house, application and our other systems.

 Find more about this node [here]({{< ref "/wiki/introduction/service-node" >}} "Service Node").